 - Surprisingly easy: Almost as easy as finding dandelions.

-- Absolutely, positively delicious: This Dandelion Jelly tastes EXACTLY like honey.
-After all, bees take nectar from dandelions to make honey – in this recipe, you just steep out nectar, add sugar, a little lemon and you’ve got Dandelion Jelly.
+- Sweet honey flavor: This Dandelion Jelly tastes EXACTLY like honey.
+After all, bees take nectar from dandelions to make honey – in this recipe, you just steep nectar-rich petal, add sugar, a little lemon and you’ve got Dandelion Jelly.